kox1906/instant-smokes-cs2/README.md

 Yes.
 Edit the `exec.txt` file

 ### ❓ "The .exe doesn't launch / show console"
 Try running as Administrator.
 Make sure antivirus didn't block it.
+Make sure faceit AC or any other Anti-Cheat works in background (won't ban you, but can block popping console windows)

 ### ❓ "Nothing happens when I press keys"
 Check that CS2 console is open (`~` key).
 And make sure you've selected spawns first.